 Regardless of a woman’s past diagnosis, staff also place a strong emphasis on identifying and addressing cooccurring mood disorders, eating disorders and addiction.
 This holistic treatment approach is reflected throughout our programming, so that individual courses focused on eating disorders, addiction and trauma are consistent with our overall philosophy on recovery.

 Will I have access to a phone or the internet?
+Show More Show Less

-Yes.
+Yes, on a limited basis.
 Each lodge provides phones and computers with internet access, which residents are permitted to use at specified times during the course of treatment.
 You will work with your treatment team to determine appropriate parameters for communicating with your loved ones during each stage of treatment.

 Once a woman is admitted and assigned to a residential lodge, her loved ones will be provided with instructions for sending mail and other care packages.

 Does TK have medical staff onsite?
+Show More Show Less

 Yes.
 Highly trained medical staff is onsite 24 hours per day.
 This is one of the important differences between licensed residential treatment centers like Timberline Knolls and many other drug rehabs, eating disorder treatment centers, and addiction recovery programs.
 These treatment facilities often staff programs primarily with therapists or counselors and other unlicensed recovery personnel, and only bring medical personnel onsite on a case-by-case basis.